Birds

 How to spot

 Very challenging to observe visually.
-Focus on listening for its soft, repetitive calls emanating from dense, wet thickets.
+Focus on listening for its soft, repetitive calls from dense, wet thickets.
 Patience and quiet are essential, as it rarely emerges into open view.

 When to spot